 Unlike long-term bonds, private credit loans are typically shorter in duration, allowing capital to be redeployed more frequently and adjusted to shifting market conditions.
 This short-term structure provides investors with optionality and lower exposure to interest rate risk—a critical benefit in today’s flat yield curve environment, where long-term debt isn’t being adequately rewarded.

-- Diversification from equities and public REITs, which remain rate-sensitive and economically cyclical
+- diversification from equities and public REITs, which remain more sensitive to rate moves and broader market sentiment

 Private credit is going mainstream